Journal of Criminal Justice

 The Journal of Criminal Justice (abbreviated J. Crim Justice, or JCJ) is a bimonthly peer-reviewed academic journal covering criminal justice.
 It was established in 1973 and is published by Elsevier.
 The editor-in-chief is Matthew DeLisi (Iowa State University).
 According to the Journal Citation Reports, the journal has a 2017 impact factor of 3.973.
-The journal has been criticized for frequently publishing articles that cite other articles in the same journal.
+The Journal is to provide a forum for the dissemination of new ideas, new information, and the application of new methods to the problems and functions of the criminal justice system.
+It emphasizes innovation and creative thought of the highest quality.